chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 ## Conclusion

-In this guide, we built a demo command line application and packaged it with melange.
+In this guide, we packaged a PHP command-line app with melange.
 We also built a container image to install and run our custom apk, using the apko tool.
 For more information about apko, check our [Getting Started with apko](/open-source/apko/getting-started-with-apko/) guide.

-The demo files are available at the repository [melange-php-demos](https://github.com/chainguard-dev/melange-php-demos), in the `hello-minicli` subfolder.
-For more information on how to debug your builds, please refer to the demo's [README](https://github.com/chainguard-dev/melange-php-demos/tree/main/hello-minicli) file and check the official documentation for [melange](https://github.com/chainguard-dev/melange) and [apko](https://github.com/chainguard-dev/apko).
+The demo files are available at the [melange-php-demos](https://github.com/chainguard-dev/melange-php-demos) repository, in the `hello-minicli` subfolder.
+For additional information on how to debug your builds and other features, check the [melange](https://github.com/chainguard-dev/melange) and [apko](https://github.com/chainguard-dev/apko) repositories on GitHub.